About the USC Income Tax Clinic

 Do I need to file my taxes?

-Every Canadian resident should file their taxes – this includes students with no income, or students who are dependents of parents or other family members.
-By filing your taxes, you can receive a substantial tax refund, such as the GST/HST credit, even if you earned no income in 2019.
-It also allows you to claim your tuition and rent credit, which all students should receive.
+Every Canadian resident should file their taxes – this includes students with no income and students who are dependents of parents or guardians.
+Even if you earned no income, you could still receive a substantial tax refund by filing your taxes, such as the GST/HST credit.
+You can also claim your tuition and rent credits, which are available to all students.

 Many students are included in their parents’ tax returns.
-Although it isn’t obligatory for you to file for yourself a second time, it is good practice to begin filing your own returns, especially if you earn an income.
-By filing on your own, you save time because you already have your own tax slips and documents.
-It also helps to gain a better understanding of personal taxation early on, especially while you have a simple tax situation as a student.
+Although it isn’t obligatory for you to file for yourself a second time, it is good practice to begin filing your own returns, especially if you earn income.
+Filing provides a good foundation for developing personal tax skills.
+You can also save time by filling on your own, as you already have all the supporting tax slips and documents.

 What should I bring to the clinic?

 - Critically important documents:

 The exact date of entry into Canada – If filing for the first time as an international student

 Examples of valid government ID:

 Passport (Canadian and foreign)